PonomarevDA/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 .. tip::

-   The :ref:`DroneCAN setup page is here <common-uavcan-setup-advanced>`.
-But the parameters below must be configured correctly in order to use the DroneCAN driver.
+   The :ref:`DroneCAN setup page is here <common-uavcan-setup-advanced>`, :ref:`Cyphal setup page is here <common-cyphal-setup-advanced>`.
+But the parameters below must be configured correctly in order to use the DroneCAN/Cyphal driver.

-.. note:: DroneCAN was formerly known as UAVCAN.
+.. note:: DroneCAN was formerly known as UAVCAN v0, Cyphal was formerly known as UAVCAN v1.

 Overview
 ========